Guidance for medical examiners when assessing a patient for either a general topic or condition – Cataract.

 Indicative outcomes

-- Clearance by DAME or CASA to recommence flying or controlling requires a post-operative report from the operating surgeon and satisfactory CASA Eye Report
+- Clearance by DAME or CASA to recommence flying or controlling requires a post-operative report from the Ophthalmologist and satisfactory CASA Eye Report

 - Post-Nd:YAG laser capsulotomy is at risk of raised intraocular pressure and necessitates grounding for 30 days